Do second babies come earlier? An OB weighs in

 Related: Two weeks with 2 kids: 8 things I’ve learned about having a second child

-One study published in “The European Journal of Obstetrics & Gynecology and Reproductive Biology” suggests that the second pregnancy is shorter and closer to 40 weeks than the first pregnancy.
+One study published in “The European Journal of Obstetrics & Gynecology and Reproductive Biology”suggests that the second pregnancy is shorter and closer to 40 weeks than the first pregnancy.
 And, in 20% of study participants with a pregnancy gap of less than 12 months, the next pregnancy was one day shorter.

-However, a recent 2022 survey on the length of pregnancy for first-, second- and third-time moms indicates that second babies arrive around the same time as the first, at 39 weeks and 5 days.
+However, a 2022 survey on the length of pregnancy for first-, second- and third-time moms indicates that second babies arrive around the same time as the first, at 39 weeks and 5 days.
 This survey analyzed the experiences of 2,437 second-time moms, and about 56.2% had their babies on or before the due date.

 Hence, the available statistics imply that there are no hard and fast rules.
 Second babies may arrive earlier or just on time.
 Remember: Every pregnancy is different.